 If you are new to investing in your 401(k) plan, there are a few important concepts you should understand.
-By learning the basics of your 401(k) account, how it works, and how you have an opportunity to make money from investing in it, you stand a better chance of making decisions that can help you retire financially secure.
+Understanding these five terms will increase your chances of making decisions that can help you retire financially secure.

 Companies know that 401(k) matching is a great deal.
-They do it to help their employees invest for retirement and to help attract talented managers and executives.
+They do it to help their employees invest for retirement and to help attract talented workers.
 But virtually all companies place a limit on the percentage of your salary you can contribute to a 401(k) plan and receive matching funds.

 401(k) Contribution Limit

 Because the contributions are pre-tax, Congress puts limits on the amount of combined income employees and employers can contribute to a 401(k) account.
 These limits are adjusted annually to account for inflation.

 In 2020 and 2021, workers can invest $19,500 of their annual pay.
 If you're 50 or older, you can invest an additional catch-up contribution of $6,500.